 Should You Refinance Your Home?
 Refinancing usually lengthens the years on your mortgage.
 If you have 7 years remaining on current mortgage and you refinance with a 30-year loan you will be making payments on the property additional 23 years.
 In Los Angeles, most homeowners do not own a property for 23 years and the savings should be substantial enough to consider a refinance.
 Using the same scenario if remaining years on loan is 7 years and you plan to sale home in 5 years.
 Does it make sense to sell?
 Conversely, you have a first and second trust deeds with high-interest rates.
 It may make sense to consolidate both loans into a first trust deed at an average of 4.5%.

 Shop for the best rate and terms.
 Check with different direct lenders for best interest rates, points origination fees, appraisal costs, processing fees and etc. Above are a few things homeowners should consider when refinancing.
 Get out your calculator the costs compare current mortgage expenses compared to refinance costs.
 Consult with your financial adviser or real estate attorney before refinancing.

 Buying or Selling Call

 Your Westside Homes

 Information deemed reliable but not guaranteed.
 BRE #00788828.
-I am a Realtor not a lender.
-Consult with real estate financial advisor or attorney before refinancing.
+I am a Realtor, not a lender.
+Consult with a real estate financial advisor or attorney before refinancing.